ButcheredPossum/PopupHavoc/README.md

 ## 📍 WHERE TO PLAY

-You can play **POPUP HAVOC** by either downloading this project and putting the .p8 file in your PICO-8 carts folder or by going to it's <br>
+You can play **POPUP HAVOC** by either downloading this project and putting the .p8 file in your PICO-8 carts folder or by going to it's
 [itch.io](https://github.com/ButcheredPossum/PopupHavoc) **/** [lexaloffle](https://github.com/ButcheredPossum/PopupHavoc) page

 ---